The Ultimate Guide to the Japan Rail Pass

 This means that you can criss-cross all over the country without worrying about separate tickets for each region.
 It certainly made our lives a lot easier when using the pass!

 The pass covers most Shinkansen (bullet trains), including the Hikari, Sakura, and Kodama services.
-The fastest Shinaksen services, the Nozomi and Mizuho trains, are partially covered by the pass, but you’ll still need to buy a supplementary ticket.
+The fastest Shinkansen services, the Nozomi and Mizuho trains, are partially covered by the pass, but you’ll still need to buy a supplementary ticket.
 This typically costs 4,000 – 6,500 JPY (roughly $25 – $45 USD) extra.
 But even without those, the covered services are incredibly fast and efficient, so it’s not the end of the world.

 - JR Hokkaido Bus